Timperley: Governance

 before that it was encompassed by the Altrincham and Sale constituency.
-It has been represented, since 1997, in the House of Commons by the Conservative MP, Graham Brady.
+It has been represented, since 2024, in the House of Commons by the Labour MP, Connor Rand.

 Geography

 Timperley lies to the north east of Altrincham and is bounded by Fairywell Brook to the east, Hale Moss and Well Green to the south, Timperley Brook to the west and Baguley Brook to the north.

-It has borders with the areas of Altrincham to the South, Sale to the North and the Manchester suburb of Wythenshawe to the East.
+It has borders with the areas of Altrincham to the South, Sale to the North and the City of Manchester suburb of Wythenshawe to the East.